Sometimes a Great Notion (Battlestar Galactica): Plot

 Both the Human fleet and the rebel Cylons are disillusioned after finding Earth devastated by a nuclear holocaust, which occurred at least 2,000 years before the events of the episode.
 The Cylons and Dr. Baltar (James Callis) conclude that bodies they exhume are not human, but Cylon.
-The rebel Cylons say the mechanical Cylon remains resemble older Centurions of theirs, but are of a kind unknown to them.
-They postulate that the thirteenth tribe consisted of a different kind of Cylon which existed over 2,000 years ago and moved from Kobol to populate that planet, calling it Earth.
+The rebel Cylons say the mechanical Cylon remains resemble older Centurions of theirs, but are of a kind unknown to them, and postulate that the thirteenth tribe consisted of Cylons that moved to Earth from Kobol.
 Admiral Adama (Edward James Olmos) withholds this theory when he addresses the fleet, leaving them to believe that the thirteenth tribe was human.
 Meanwhile, Samuel Anders (Michael Trucco), Galen Tyrol (Aaron Douglas) and Tory Foster (Rekha Sharma) receive memories showing they had lived and died on Earth 2,000 years ago.
 Kara Thrace (Katee Sackhoff) has Leoben (Callum Keith Rennie) help track the origins of the beacon.
-However, what they find is a crashed Colonial Viper, containing a corpse with Starbuck's dog tags.
+They find a crashed Colonial Viper containing a corpse with Starbuck's dog tags.
 After Kara recites what the Hybrid has told her, a shaken Leoben retreats, with Thrace wondering what she is.
 In shock, Thrace takes the body and burns it on a pyre, and decides to not tell anyone about what she found, making people believe she lost the signal.

 In the fleet, President Roslin (Mary McDonnell) burns her book of Pythia, and is unable to address the fleet, feeling discouraged she led the fleet to their doom, believing the prophecy a false lost cause.
-Lee Adama (Jamie Bamber) and Anastasia Dualla (Kandyse McClure) revisit their relationship, and after their nostalgic evening together, Dualla returns to her quarters feeling more joyful than she had in months, then with a smile promptly commits suicide with a shot to the head.
-Devastated by this, Admiral Adama acquires a handgun from a marine and attempts to goad Tigh (Michael Hogan) into killing him.
+Lee Adama (Jamie Bamber) and Anastasia Dualla (Kandyse McClure) revisit their relationship, and after their nostalgic evening together, Dualla returns to her quarters feeling more joyful than she had in months, then with a smile promptly dies by suicide with a shot to the head.
+Devastated, Admiral Adama acquires a handgun from a marine and attempts to goad Tigh (Michael Hogan) into killing him.
 After Tigh refuses, a dejected Adama reminisces about past memories.
 Tigh reminds Adama of his duties as commander of the fleet.
 Adama eventually steps back into the CIC, and announces that he will find a home for the fleet, orders a search for nearby habitable star systems, and invites their new Cylon allies to join them.
 As the fleet prepares to leave Earth, which is determined to be uninhabitable, D'Anna (Lucy Lawless), devastated by the knowledge that history repeats itself, decides to "get off the merry-go-round" and remain on Earth to die, rather than being hunted by Cavil.

 Tigh walks into the sea and receives a flashback of his life on Earth.
 In the vision, Tigh sees his wife Ellen (Kate Vernon) during the destruction of the planet.
 Ellen reassures him that "everything is in place" and they will be "reborn, again, together."
 Shocked, Tigh realizes that Ellen is the final member of the Final Five.